oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/genai-setup/genai-setup.md

     ![Create the DBMS Cloud Credential.](images/dbms-credentials.png " ")

 3. Then, create a Gen AI profile using the default llama model.
-Copy and run thhis script usisng the **Run Script** button.
+Copy and run this script using the **Run Script** button.

     ```
     <copy>begin